Line Friends: ROY6

-Long Long is a young and small dragon with an iridescent fin, Long Long brings luck to people and summons meteor showers with his magic wand.

-Loudy is a chatty cloud, admires the earth more than the sky.

-T-2000 is a clumsy but adorable robot, T-2000 shows people the future, which they hope to see on the screen.

-Baobao Tree is a mysterious wish-bearing tree, Baobao provides a place of rest for everyone.

 ChiChi

+Blackpink member Jisoo designed the new character named ChiChi, in collaboration with Nexon's kart racing game KartRider Rush+ and Line Friends.

-Nexon Racing Game "Kart Rider Rush Plus," BlackPink Jisoo, and Line Friends designed together this character.
-Chichi is a rabbit character based on Jisoo's nickname "Tuttle Rabbit Kim," which is well known to fans.
+ChiChi is a rabbit character based on Jisoo's nickname "Tuttle Rabbit Kim," which is well-known by fans.

 Anime

 Two anime series, LINE OFFLINE and LINE TOWN, were produced in 2013, picturing the Line Friends as employees for the fictional Line Corporation.

-Line Offline
+LINE Offline

 Line Offline is an animated series created by Shogakukan Productions, based on salaryman characters working at "Line Corporation".
 All 114 episodes last about three minutes.
 The series was aired from January 8, 2013, to October 1, 2013.

-The episodes of Line Offline are not connected to each other.
-The idea behind the series is to represent the ordinary life of company employees (in this case Line's employees, hence the name "Line Offline"), in which every small problem could lead to awkward and hilarious situations that require some effort in order to restore the status quo.
+The episodes of Line Offline are not connected.
+The idea behind the series is to represent the ordinary life of company employees (in this case Line's employees, hence the name "Line Offline"), in which every small problem could lead to awkward and hilarious situations that require some effort to restore the status quo.

 Most characters from Line Offline are part of Line's universe (the characters who are shown in the animated series are also Line Friends, and can be seen by users in Line Messaging App and used as emoticons).